danielgafni/Bachelor/README.md

 It is important to read this [paper](https://arxiv.org/abs/1904.06269), because we are working on improving the competitive connections from said paper.
 Therefore, we have two goals:

 * Comparison of Locally Connected networks to Convolution and Fully Connected networks (with similar  number of parameters)

 * Finding an efficient way of training inhibitor (competitive) connections; studying their influence on the overall accuracy.

+   *Note that we don't have a goal of achieving maximum accuracy for this task.*

 The networks in this work have an input layer (**X**) and one hidden layer (**Y**). **XY** connections architecture is either convolution or locally connected (we also test the fully connected architecture for a baseline).
 The network has **N** channels - equal groups of convolution or locally connected neurons. **Y** neurons with the same receptive fields also have competitive (inhibitor) connections between them.

 ![LCSNN](misc/LCSNN.svg)

 These connections are defined as a constant negative weight, but can be trained later.
-Training of these competitive connections to improve accuracy is the main goal of this study, but we compare Locally Connected networks with Convolution networks and Fully Connected networks.
-Lower are the results of this comparison.
-Mean values are presented, **N** = 5.
+Lower are the results of the comparison between different network architectures.
+Mean values are presented, N = 5.
 Some of the lower accuracies might be for networks with sub-optimal hyperparameters. **Method 1** is the best voting algorithm, **method 2** is a linear classifier trained on **Y** neurons activity.

 | N    | **Architecture** | **Channels** | **Kernel** | **Parameters** | **Neurons** | **Accuracy with method 1** | **Accuracy with method 2** |
 | ---- | ---------------- | ------------ | ---------- | -------------- | ----------- | -------------------------- | -------------------------- |